 This book club aims to promote a community of support around lifelong learning for teachers and students a like.
 So faculty, staff, and students are all welcome!

-This upcoming Spring 2023 semester, we will be reading
+This upcoming Fall 2023 semester, we will be reading

 The e-book is available online through the UT Libraries’ catalog, linked below.

 The book club meetings will be held virtually via Zoom!
 We will be discussing all aspects of the book, so each session will be different.

 You don't have to read the book to attend!
 This is just a group of people interested in lifelong learning and supporting students and new approaches to teaching!